recursive-one/wiki.recursive.one/gists/mpc-control.md

 categories: emacs,mpd
 ...

-Someday I wanted to play with [/Emacs]() widgets and make a simple application.
+One day I wanted to play with [/Emacs]() widgets and make a simple application.
 I decided to make a remote control for the [/mpd]() by wrapping a couple of [mpc](https://musicpd.org/clients/mpc/) calls.

 Here is a interface part of the code (subprocess-calling part was to trivial to save it):